Top Psych Degrees

 On the USF Career Center website, students can sign up for a 15- to 60-minute coaching session, view presentations on job search strategies, and complete career modules that impart valuable skills.
 Degree-seekers can also research and apply for internship opportunities through Handshake.

 USF accepts GED scores, and all prospective freshmen submit ACT or SAT scores.
 The university uses different GPA cutoffs for transfer credit depending on the applicant's educational background.
 Out-of-state students pay more than double the in-state tuition rate.
 The Department of Psychology awards two departmental scholarships to qualifying applicants.
+At USF, it will take you about four years to finish your undergraduate degree.
+Tuition rates are low at this public university.
+In-state tuition currently sits at about $6,410 per year and out-of-state tuition at about $17,324 per year.

 Indiana University Bloomington